 Window management is largely pushed to the clients, they draw their own decorations and move and resize themselves, typically implemented in a toolkit library.

 This has been debated again and again, and if the ‘me-too’:ers would have taken even a cursory google glance at the mailing list rather than skewing things to fit their narrative (or just not doing the basic research because why would you), they would immediately run into Kristians recurring opinion about it, and he designed much of the protocol.
-If that does not align with your wants and needs, perhaps this is not the protocol you should use, instead of coming up with worse extensions.
+If that does not align with your wants and needs, perhaps this is not the protocol you should use, instead of coming up with worse extensions where the client can simply say “no, I want to decorate” and the server have to comply or break protocol.
+It also doesn’t do anything about the mouse cursor.

 Furthermore, a ton of stuff in Wayland make very little sense without CSDs – particularly wl_subsurface and wl_region but also, to some extent, the xdg_shell parts about window state (maximized, movable, fullscreen, resizing, context menu).